-Our specialist Military Claims Solicitors are here to help if you’ve developed Post-Traumatic Stress Disorder (PTSD) as a result of serving in the British armed forces.
+Our specialist Military Claims Solicitors can help you if you’ve developed Post Traumatic Stress Disorder (PTSD) as a result of serving in the British Armed Forces.

-We understand the huge effect that PTSD can have on your life, both at work and at home, and how it affects your loved ones.
-So we believe it’s only right that you receive compensation that lets you access the support and rehabilitation that you need.
+We understand the huge effect that PTSD can have on your life, both at work and at home, and how it affects the people close to you.

-We have a strong track record of securing compensation for armed forces service personnel with PTSD, and aim to make the claims process as simple and straightforward as possible.
+Our Military Claims Solicitors have an excellent track record of securing compensation for British armed forces service personnel with PTSD, and aim to make the claims process as simple and straightforward as possible.